Hands-on Gear Review

 Best Uses: Lightweight hiking and climbing, best value GPS.

-The Garmin eTrex 20 is the best value GPS available anywhere.
+This is the best value GPS available anywhere.
 It locates your position with reasonably efficiency and accuracy and helps to get you back on route or navigate in low visibility conditions.
-This is our favorite GPS for backpacking because it's the lightest GPS we've tested (up to 4.3 oz lighter than others!!) and it has great battery life.
+This is our favorite GPS for backpacking because it's the lightest GPS we've tested (up to 4. oz lighter than others!!) and it has great battery life.

-We believe the eTrex 20 is the best value of the models in the eTrex series.
-The eTrex 10 loses the colored display and doesn’t support maps or aerial imagery.
-The eTrex 30 adds features found on more powerful units: a barometric altimeter, wireless data sharing, and a 3-axis electronic compass.
+This is the best value of the models in the eTrex series.
+The eTrex 10 loses the colored display and doesn't support maps or aerial imagery.
+The eTrex 30 adds features found on more powerful units: a barometric altimeter, wireless data sharing, and a -axis electronic compass.
 However, if you're going to pay more for other features we think it's worth stepping up several levels to the Garmin Oregon 600.

 Check our complete Handheld GPS Review to compare all of the models tested.